-- iii) Interest and dividends are recognised as income when receivable. - iv) Grants received, which are subject to pre-conditions for entitlement specified by the donor which have not been met at the year end, are included in creditors to be carried forward to the following year. - v) Parochial fees are recognised as income of the year to which they relate. - vi) Donations, other than grants, are recognised when receivable. - vii) Gains on disposal of fixed assets for the LDBF's own use (i.e. non-investment assets) are accounted for as other income.
-Losses on disposal of such assets are accounted for as other expenditure. - viii) Stipends fund income.
+- iii) Interest and dividends are recognised as income when receivable. - iv) Grants received, which are subject to pre-conditions for entitlement specified by the donor which have not been met at the year end, are included in creditors to be carried forward to the following year. - v) Government grants (including furlough) are recognised as income of the year to which they relate. - vi) Parochial fees are recognised as income of the year to which they relate. - vii) Donations, other than grants, are recognised when receivable. - viii) Gains on disposal of fixed assets for the LDBF's own use (i.e. non-investment assets) are accounted for as other income.
+Losses on disposal of such assets are accounted for as other expenditure. - ix) Stipends fund income.
 The Stipends Fund Capital account is governed by the Diocesan Stipends' Fund Measure 1953, as amended, and the use of the income is restricted for clergy stipends.
 However, the income is fully expended within the year of receipt (as the expenditure is greater) and the legal restrictions, therefore, are satisfied.
 It is on this basis that the expenditure is shown in the unrestricted column of the Statement of Financial Activities and is offset by the income which, initially, is shown in the restricted column, but then transferred to the unrestricted column.